The Complete Guide to The Tarbolton Reel

 Tarbolton in Sessions: Playback Statistics

-In our global session database, The Tarbolton is a powerhouse.
-It ranks #24 among all reels in session popularity, evidenced by 636 recorded sets.
+In our global session database, The Tarbolton is widely played.
+It ranks #24 among all reels in session popularity, evidenced by 636 recorded set appearances.

-However, the most fascinating statistic is how it starts sets.
-It has a starter count of 447 times.
-This means in 70.3% of its appearances, it is played as the very first tune.
-Its median set position is 1, and its average position is 3.08 (skewed slightly by longer multi-tune sets).
-Musicians love starting sets with Tarbolton because it establishes a driving, steady tempo and is easily recognizable, inviting everyone in the pub to join in from the first bar.
+Analyzing its position within sets reveals a distinct pattern: it is overwhelmingly used as a set opener.
+It has a starter count of 447 times, meaning that in 70.3% of its session appearances, it is played as the first tune.
+Its median set position is 1, and its average position is 3.08 (influenced by longer multi-tune sets).
+This suggests that players typically use the tune to launch a set, establishing a steady tempo and recognizable melody for other session participants.

 What Tunes Usually Follow Tarbolton?